rohandeb24/rohandeb24.github.io/_pages/about.md

 - Deep Learning: Optimization, Generalization, and Geometry

 ## News
-⭐ May-2025: Started a summer internship at SCOT-RL under [Dean Foster](https://deanfoster.net/index.pl/)
+⭐ May-2025: Started a summer internship at Amazon SCOT-RL under [Dean Foster](https://deanfoster.net/index.pl/)
 ⭐ May-2025: One paper accepted at RLC, 2025
 ⭐ Apr-2025: One paper accepted at ICML, 2025
 ⭐ Jan 2025: One paper accepted at ICLR, 2025